LispCookbook/cl-cookbook/process.md

 ~~~

 End the kernel (this is important since `*kernel*` does not get
-garbage collected until we explictly end it):
+garbage collected until we explicitly end it):

 ~~~lisp
 CL-USER> (lparallel:end-kernel :wait t)